somerwalker/ai-transformation-playbook/docs/03-prioritization-framework.md

 # AI Initiative Prioritization Framework

-Organizations often generate more AI ideas than they can realistically pursue.

-A structured prioritization framework helps leaders evaluate opportunities based on business value, readiness, and implementation complexity.
+Organizations typically generate more AI ideas than they can realistically pursue.
+A structured prioritization framework helps leaders select initiatives that offer the highest value and the best chance of success.

-Key evaluation dimensions may include:
+## Evaluation Dimensions

+AI opportunities can be evaluated across several dimensions:

-- Business impact
+### Business Impact
+Estimated improvement in revenue, cost efficiency, productivity, or customer experience.

-- Data readiness
+### Data Readiness
+Availability, quality, and accessibility of the data required to support the initiative.

-- Implementation complexity
+### Implementation Complexity
+Technical difficulty, integration requirements, and development effort.

-- Organizational readiness
+### Organizational Readiness
+Availability of process owners, operational support, and change management.

-- Compliance and risk considerations
+### Compliance and Risk
+Legal, privacy, and regulatory considerations associated with the initiative.

+### Strategic Alignment
+Alignment with organizational priorities and long-term strategy.

+## Prioritization Categories

+After evaluation, initiatives can be categorized as:

-- Strategic alignment
+- **Pursue Immediately**

-Each initiative can be scored across these dimensions to determine whether it should be pursued immediately, prepared for future development, or monitored for later consideration.
+- **Prepare for Future Implementation**
+- **Monitor and Reevaluate**
+- **Do Not Pursue**

+A clear prioritization process ensures resources are focused on initiatives that deliver meaningful business value.